visortelle/dekaf.io/site/blog/pricing-change-june-2025.md

 ---
-title: Pricing changes June 2025
+title: Pricing changes July 2025
 description: To help ensure the long-term sustainability of the project, we are making some important changes to our pricing model.
 slug: pricing-changes-june-2025
 authors: